 - In Richard Wagner's The Ring of the Nibelung, it's ironic for Siegfried to talk about Fafner's blood burning like fire, given that he spent the end of the first act hammering on Nothung while singing at the top of his voice ("Hoho!
 Hoho!
 Hohei!")

-Gaius Marcius Coriolanus from Coriolanus.
-He is the badass who runs into a city without backup and comes out a) alive and b) victorious.
-And that's just the first couple of acts.
+- Caius Marcius Coriolanus from Coriolanus.
+He is the badass who runs into a city without backup and comes out a) alive, b) victorious, and c) covered in blood and thrilled with it.
+And that's just the first act.

 - Hotspur from Henry IV, Part 1.

 - Mercutio in Romeo and Juliet exemplifies this: he exists in a state of constant, violent enthusiasm, whether soliloquizing, reveling, or dueling to his own death.

 - Tybalt also seems to fit the bill: we only ever see him fighting or preparing to fight, but boy, is he enthusiastic about it.

 - Romeo himself is actually not that far off: he can at least keep up with Mercutio's punnery and hijinks, and he may be moody, but he really commits to those moods.

 - Gratiano, the Id out of The Merchant of Venice's Freudian Trio, is always loudly and passionately expostulating on whatever issue he's just decided to care about.